Sentry Page Protection

 Chinese Equities

-The Shanghai Composite index was lower over the past week and remains below previous support @ 3050-3147.
+The Shanghai Composite index was higher over the past week and remains below important resistance @ 3270-3397.
+It has remained rangebound since 2015.

 Chinese growth remains key to both Emerging market performance as well as an indication of Developed markets demand.
 From its peak in mid-2015, the Shanghai index lost more than -50% to its recent lows.
 We would like to see significant strength return to China further indicating world economic growth has positively turned the corner.